brews/erebusfall/README.md

  proxy records, in Python.

 `erebusfall` is a simple package for demonstrating how to apply an ice-volume correction to a proxy record.
-The package uses the [LR04 benthic](https://doi.org/10.1594/PANGAEA.701576) stack.
-The stack is scaled so that the [LGM](https://en.wikipedia.org/wiki/Last_Glacial_Maximum)-to-present change is assumed to be 1 ‰ in accordance with the pore-water estimate of [Schrag et al. 1996](https://doi.org/10.1126/science.272.5270.1930).
-The package is adapted from code originally written by Jess Tierney.
+The package uses the [LR04](https://doi.org/10.1594/PANGAEA.701576) benthic stack from [Lisiecki and Raymo, 2005](https://doi.org/10.1029/2004PA001071).
+The stack is scaled so that the [LGM](https://en.wikipedia.org/wiki/Last_Glacial_Maximum)-to-present change is assumed to be 1.0 ‰ in accordance with the pore-water estimate of [Schrag et al. 1996](https://doi.org/10.1126/science.272.5270.1930).
+The package is adapted from the ice-volume correction in [Tierney et al. 2017](https://doi.org/10.1130/G39457.1).

 ## Example